vanvoljg/data-structures-and-algorithms/code-challenges/401/treeIntersection/README.md

 ## Challenge

-- Write a function called `tree_intersection` that takes two binary tree parameters.
+- Write a function called `treeIntersection` that takes two binary tree parameters.
 - Without utilizing any of the built-in library methods available to your language, return a set of values found in both trees.

 ## Approach & Efficiency